Semi Commercial Mortgage

 However, suppose you have a mixed-use building where over half of the value is allocated to buy-to-let residential accommodation.
 In that case, the lender may waive this requirement if they can see evidence that the rental income will comfortably cover the mortgage costs.

 Lenders will typically need to see a deposit (or equity if you're refinancing) of between 20% and 40%, depending on factors like the amount of income you forecast generating from the property.
-If you have a lower risk profile, you'll generally be accepted with a deposit to the lower end of the scale, but applicants with greater risk will need as high a deposit as possible.
+If you have a lower risk profile, you'll normally be accepted with a deposit to the lower end of the scale, but applicants that present greater risk will need as high a deposit as possible.

 We cannot indicate any standard deposit because, as with all of these requirements, it depends on the lender.
 However, some niche semi-commercial mortgage providers take a flexible approach and may be better suited if you don't have 40% of the property value available as a cash down payment.